 Arranging a Buy-to-Let mortgage can include more work than a standard residential mortgage, leave the hard work to us and Book your FREE no obligation appointment today.
 Telephone, Zoom and face-to-face appointments available.

 How we work with a buy-to-let?

-At Mortgage and Insurance needs, we take the time to find out as much as we can, to ensure that we provide the most ideal solution for you.
-That’s why, the first step is to invite you in for a free initial consultation, we will discuss various options and find out exactly what you are looking for.
+At Mortgage and Insurance needs, we take the time to find out as much as we can about your needs and requirements.
+That’s why, the first step is to have a FREE appointment.
+Whether that be via telephone, Zoom or face-to-face, if you’re local.
+We will discuss various options and find out exactly what you are looking for.

-We then use our experience, market knowledge and established relationships to source the best mortgage option for you.
-We have access to over 25,000 different mortgage options, but don’t worry as we find out more about your needs, we can narrow down the search and explain the benefits of each option to you.
+At M.A.I.N, we use our experience, market knowledge and established relationships to source the best mortgage option for you.
+We have access to over 27,000 different mortgage options, but don’t worry as we find out more about your needs, we narrow down the search for you.
+Then we explain the benefits of each option to you.
 You can then make an informed choice of which option would be best for you.

 THE FINANCIAL CONDUCT AUTHORITY DOES NOT REGULATE MOST BUY TO LET MORTGAGES